Abdelfattah-Mohamed/Wall-follower-Arduino-/README.md

 # Wall-follower-Arduino-

-project for robote to wall follower and remove any boxes in it's way.
+project for a robot to wall follower and remove any boxes in its way.